-The Secretariat applied, for the first time, to the 2013 datasets reported, the SCRS filtering criteria to accept/reject statistical forms (2013 Report of the Sub-Committee on Statistics, Addendum 2 to Appendix 8, Filters 1 & 2) adopted in 2013.
+The Secretariat applied, for the first time, to the 2013 datasets reported, the SCRS filtering criteria to accept/reject statistical forms (2013 SCRS Report, Addendum 2 to Appendix 8, Filters 1 & 2) adopted in 2013.
 The results are based in a total of 68 flags (from 49 CP's & 4 NCC's: 47 CP's + 13 EU members + 4 UK-OT members + 4 NCCs) with possibly reporting obligations.
 The forms impossible to be corrected were considered unreported data, and Flags reporting "zero" catch were understood as accomplishing the reporting task.
 Among the 4 scenarios presented, scenario 2 (gives the most optimistic scenario on filter application) was the one chosen by the Group.
 Detailed results can be found in SCRS/2014/129.